 - A. APPROVED CLASSES/CATEGORIES.
 The following performance classes have been divided into categories and are approved for Novice Amateur Points and/or Awards.
-Exception: Open or Amateur Halter events, Longe Line (All Ages), In-Hand Trail (All Ages), and Timed Team Roping are not approved events for Novice Amateurs. - 1.
-Category I a.
-Barrel Racing
+Exception: Open or Amateur Halter events, Longe Line (All Ages), In-Hand Trail (All Ages), and Timed Team Roping are not approved events for Novice Amateurs. - Category I 1

-- b.
+- a.
+Barrel Racingb.
 Goat Tyingc.
 Pole Bending

 - d.
 Stake Race

 - Category II

 - a.
-Western Riding 3.
-Category III
+Western Riding 3 Category III

 - a.
 Jumping b.
 Working Hunter

 - 4. Category IV

 - a.
 Pleasure Drivingb.
 Utility Driving

 - 5. Category V

 - a.
 Showmanship

-- 6. Category VI
+- Category VI a.
+Breakaway Roping

-- a.
-Breakaway Roping b.
+- b.
 Tie-Down Roping c.
 Heading

 - d.
 Heeling

 - e.
 Steer Stopping 7.
 Category VII

 - a.
 Western Pleasure

-- 8. Category VIII a.
-Hunter Under Saddle
+- 8. Category VIII

+- a.
+Hunter Under Saddle 9 Category IX

-- 9. Category IX a.
+- a.
 Horsemanship

 - 10. Category X

 - a.
 Hunt Seat Equitation 11.
 Category XI

 - a.
+Trail

-Trail 12.
-Category XII
+- 12. Category XII

 - a.
-Team Penning b.
+Team Penning

+- b.
 Ranch Sorting

 - 13. Category XIII

 - a.
-Hunter Hack

-- 14. Category XIV
+Hunter Hack 14.
+Category XIV a.

-- a.
 Reining

 - b.
 Ranch Reining

-- 15. Category XV a.
-Working Ranch Horse
+- 15. Category XV

-- 16. Category XVI

 - a.
-Cutting
+Working Ranch Horse 16.
+Category XVI

-- b.
+- a.
+Cutting b.
 Ranch Cutting

 - 17. Category XVII

 - a.
-Hunt Seat Equitation Over Fences
+Hunt Seat Equitation Over Fences Category XVIII

-- 18. Category XVIII

 - a.
 Mounted Shooting

-- 19. Category XIX
+- 19. Category XIX a.
+Dressage

+- 20. Category XX

 - a.
-Dressage 20.
-Category XX

-- a.
-Ranch Cow Work (Boxing)
+Ranch Boxing

 - b.
 Limited Working Cow Horse (Boxing)

-- 21. Category XXI
+- 21. Category XXI a.

-- a.
-Competitive Trail Horse

-- 22. Category XXII

-- a.
 Ranch Riding

-- 23. Category XXIII a.
+- 22. Category XXII a.
 Ranch Pleasure b.
 Ranch Rail Pleasure

-- 24. Category XXIV

-- a.
+- 23. Category XXIII a.
 Ranch Trail

-- 25. Category XXV

-- a.
+- 24. Category XXIV a.
 Calas & Colas

-Points earned prior to May 15, 2015.
-Class no longer offered.
 AM-260.
 Novice Amateur Limited Working Cow Horse (Boxing)

-- A. For rules governing this event other than those listed in this rule, see Rule SC-265. - 1.
-Exhibitors cannot have shown down the fence 3 actual runs in any judged classes or events with the exception of horse sales.
-Being entered in a class which includes the fence work will be counted as going down the fence regardless if the exhibitor boxed the cow and pulled up before the run was completed.
+- A. For rules governing this event other than those listed in this rule, see Rule SC-265. - Riders cannot have earned more than \$750 in fence work classes at any judged classes or events.
+A rider will be ineligible upon reaching the earnings threshold in any combination of officially published NRCHA earnings and/or earnings from any other association.
 The responsibility for eligibility lies with the exhibitor.
-If an individual feels a exhibitor is not eligible for a class, the burden of proof lies with the person who protests. - At the discretion of show management, a mechanical cow or flag may be used in place of a cow for the cow work portion of the class.
+If an individual feels an exhibitor is not eligible for a class, the burden of proof lies with the person who protests. - At the discretion of show management, a mechanical cow or flag may be used in place of a cow for the cow work portion of the class.
 If used, the time allotted should be changed to 75 seconds. - B. Cow Work Guidelines.
 The goal of this class is to introduce the rider to the "boxing" phase of the cow work.
 For complete scoring guidelines, see Rule AM-141. - C. Points earned in this class will count for all APHA Novice Amateur awards.